gchq/sleeper/docs/common-problems-and-their-solutions.md

 ### Configuration when destroying an instance

-The CDK deployment process offers two configuration options that can be used if you wish to delete the entire deployment and start again:
+The CDK deployment process offers two configuration options that can be set prior to deployment, if you wish to delete the deployment and start again:

 - Data and Query Buckets: You can configure the deployment to delete the S3 buckets used for tables and query results.
 This is managed by setting the instance property `sleeper.retain.infra.after.destroy` to false.